-Starting from April 20th, all of the courses scheduled at our lab for this semester will take place in some form or another (in digital space).
+All of the courses scheduled at our lab will take place in some form or another (in digital space).

 Winter term 2020/21

 - Lecture : "Natural language-based Human Computer Interaction" (Tuesday 10-12, https://moodle.uni-due.de/user/index.php?id=24419)